Minority interpretations of quantum mechanics: History

 besides consistent histories, de Broglie–Bohm theory, modal interpretation, ensemble interpretation and transactional interpretation which received no votes.

+In 2026, a poll to about 1600 recipients of the American Physical Society indicated that 36% adhered to Copenhagen interpretation.
+The rest adhered to many-worlds interpretation (11%), Qbism (9%), pilot-wave (de Broglie–Bohm) (6%), collapse theories (7%), consistent histories (5%) and others (13%).
+The remaining 13% answered "no opinion".

 List of interpretations

 Many-worlds

 "Everettian" (many-worlds) interpretations as a whole were long a "minority" field in general, but they have grown in popularity.
 Multiple variants and offshoots of Everett's original proposal exist, which have sometimes developed the basic ideas in contradictory ways.
 Interpretations of an Everettian type include the following.